Haiwan Yi Hao 2010

 Then the taste fades a little, though it’s durable like most shus, but the aftertaste starts consolidating and coats the mouth with wood, date, & juice-like sweetness.

-Later brews are still juicy and on the woody side; still some base tones oscillating between vanilla and dates.
+Later brews are still juicy and on the woody side; still some tones oscillating between vanilla and dates.

 That’s a treat! it’s juicy and it pleases the oral cavity in different ways.